cscart/docs/en/user_guide/addons/gift_certificates/purchase_gc.rst

 1.4.
 Let’s add a new item to the menu.
 Click the menu’s name and then click the **+** button on the page that opens.

 1.5.
-Configure the menu item in the appearing pop-up:
+Configure the menu item in the pop-up that will appear:

 * Enter the name of the menu item as it will appear on the storefront.

 * Enter ``gift_certificates.add`` in the URL field.

 * Specify any other settings you need, then click **Create**.

 .. image:: img/menu_item.png
     :align: center